BaoNe004/GoFa-1500-Project/README.md

 - MATLAB (ROS Toolbox) publishes FollowJointTrajectory goals with time-from-start.
 - ROS 2 middleware delivers trajectories to an ABB ROS 2 driver.
 - The driver streams compatible commands to the RobotStudio Virtual Controller for smooth interpolation and synchronized joint motion.
+## Technical Challenges:
+- While the kinematic calculations and RAPID motion programs are fully implemented and verified, the ROS 2 bridge—intended to automate trajectory transfer via the ROS 2 middleware—is currently under development.
+At present, trajectories are manually synchronized within the RobotStudio Virtual Controller.

 ## Demo Video
 ### Simulation of CRB 15000 in Simulink: